abelli85/meter-chain/README.md

 ### Contract Test

 Provide `ContractTest` class to test the whole contract.
-The sample test is as follows:
+The sample test for verification result chain is as follows:

 ```kotlin
     /**